IDGA UK - Click Here!

 (click to view full)

 The 40,000 to 60,000 vehicle JLTV program will not field Hummer replacements until 2014 – if it survives at all.
-The US military is also working on an interim M-ATV program that will buy about 5,000 lighter blast-resistant vehicles for use on the front lines, but that program has yet to issue a production contract, let alone fielding vehicles in theater.
+The US military is also running an interim M-ATV program that has purchased over 5,000 lighter blast-resistant vehicles for use on Afghanistan’s front lines, and they have proven to be very popular in theater.

-All of these options distinguish themselves from the HMMWV or “hummer” by having smooth, shaped bottoms that deflect land mine blasts away, instead of flat bottoms with lots of pockets that catch, reflect, and re-catch under-body explosion blasts, in an iterative cycle.
+All of these options distinguish themselves from the HMMWV by having smooth, shaped bottoms that deflect land mine blasts away, instead of flat bottoms with lots of pockets that catch, reflect, and re-catch under-body explosion blasts, in an iterative cycle.
+They’re also built on truck-class frames and suspensions that can carry more weight.
+While a fully-loaded HMMWV weighs in at around 12,500 pounds, and will run into issues if kept at that load for long periods, some of the comparable MRAP Clas I 4×4 vehicles have an empty weight of over 30,000 pounds.

 The HMMWV Family